jdillard/structed_tutorial/editme.rst

 * There are many opportunities for facilitating editing documents, such as popping up a list of available reference targets when inserting a reference.
   However, very few of these writing aids are available at this point.
-Please be patient.

 Editing a Document